Linuxfabrik/monitoring-plugins/check-plugins/mysql-replica-status/README.md

 usage: mysql-replica-status [-h] [-V] [--always-ok]
                             [--defaults-file DEFAULTS_FILE]
                             [--defaults-group DEFAULTS_GROUP]
+                            [--lag-warning LAG_WARN] [--lag-critical LAG_CRIT]
                             [--severity {warn,crit}] [--timeout TIMEOUT]

-Checks the replication status of a MySQL/MariaDB replica, including I/O thread state, SQL thread state, seconds behind master, and replication errors.
-Alerts when replication is broken or lagging.
+Checks the replication status of a MySQL/MariaDB replica: I/O thread state, SQL thread state, replication lag (`Seconds_Behind_Master` / `Seconds_Behind_Source`), `read_only` mode, semi-synchronous replication mode and (on MariaDB 10.5+) parallel replication settings.
+Also reports whether this server is a Galera node and how many downstream replicas it is feeding.
+Alerts when replication is broken, configured but not running, or lagging behind.

 options:
   -h, --help            show this help message and exit